cmu-csd-phd/csd-blog/website/content/2025/lithos.md

 ## TL;DR

-LithOS gives near-MPS throughput with MIG-like isolation and sub-millisecond agility by reclaiming GPU scheduling in software.
-It interposes on CUDA (virtual streams), predicts runtimes online, slices kernels (~500 μs) to bound preemption, and applies per-launch TPC masks for fine-grained spatial stacking---no application changes required.
+LithOS reclaims GPU scheduling in software.
+It interposes on CUDA (virtual streams), predicts runtimes online, slices kernels (~500 μs) to bound preemption, and applies per-launch TPC masks for fine-grained spatial stacking to keep devices busy and protect tail latencies—no app changes.

 # Introduction

 GPUs are expensive---and too often idle.
 Inference bursts and copy-heavy phases in training leave gaps in time, while small or bursty jobs underfill big devices in space.
 For instance, an LLM inference service with a p95 target under 30 ms may need to share a GPU with a background training job: today, you either strand capacity (MIG/time slicing) or risk tails exploding (MPS).
-LithOS aims to give you all three: near-MPS utilization with MIG-like isolation and sub-millisecond agility, without changing your CUDA code.
+LithOS aims to combine near-MPS utilization with MIG-like isolation, without changing your CUDA code.

-When resources become scarce, we share them.
-The CPU world learned this decades ago with timesharing, later evolving to allocate both time and cores.
-The same trajectory is now playing out for GPUs: a growing ecosystem of mechanisms attempts to share accelerators either temporally, spatially, or both.
+Two tensions drive this space:
+- Latency vs. throughput within a tenant (small slices preempt faster, big slices run more efficiently).
+- Utilization vs. isolation across tenants (packing keeps devices busy, partitioning prevents interference).
+LithOS addresses both with just-in-time slicing in time and fine-grained masking in space.

 This post focuses on NVIDIA hardware and terminology.
 The default sharing mechanism is time slicing (TS): the device switches application contexts roughly every few